omarkamaal/se-assignment/README.md

 - `server.js` contains code that runs the server and handles requests.
 - `/quotes.js` should contain the functionality related to quotes
 - `test/quotes.js` should contain the tests that make sure all functionality in the quotes.js file work.
-- `db.js` In my example this is a file that hold functions for conencting and accessing the database.
+- `db.js` In my example this is a file that hold functions for connecting and accessing the database.
+- `package.json` should contain all your dependencies in addition to your npm scripts; start, test, and coverage.

 ### Features

 - The app must serve the data from a mongodb database.
 - The app should implement a simple GET API for getting quotes.
-- The app should internally have functionality for adding updating and deleting quotes in addition to getting.

 #### quotes.js

-Quotes.js shoudl export the following functions
+Quotes.js module should export the following functions

 ##### `getElementByIndexElseRandom(array [, index])`